 Whether your Thanksgiving cranberry sauce is made fresh from whole cranberries and orange rind, or is fresh from a can (rings and all!), this table top staple is often leftover in abundance.
-Save from putting an all-out stop on people bringing extra sauce, (you know there's always someone who shows up with a can "just in case") you can also have a clear plan of ways you can incorporate it into your meals after celebrations are over.
+Save from putting an all-out stop on people bringing extra sauce, you can also have a clear plan of ways you can incorporate it into your meals after celebrations are over.

 Much like many of our other tips, having a clear plan can really make a difference in reducing the amount of food that is ultimately going to waste in your home.
-For cranberry sauce, keeping any leftovers in a clear, labelled jar (not in the can!), in a visible place in the refrigerator, is a great place to start.
-In the days after Thanksgiving,
+For cranberry sauce, keeping any leftovers in a clear, labelled jar or container, in a visible place in the refrigerator, is a great place to start.

 You can use it similar to any other fruit preserves: